edinburgh-napier/SET09102/notes/unit3_lifecycles/evolution.md

 remain useful and effective in dynamic business environments.
 The importance of software evolution lies in its ability to sustain the value of software assets over time, ensuring they can adapt to new technological advancements, changing user needs, and evolving business processes.
-By systematically managing and implementing changes, organizations can extend the lifespan of their software, reduce the costs associated with system failures, and maintain a competitive edge through enhanced functionality and performance.
+By systematically managing and implementing changes, organisations can extend the lifespan of their software, reduce the costs associated with system failures, and maintain a competitive edge through enhanced functionality and performance.
 Without ongoing evolution, software systems become obsolete, less efficient, and increasingly challenging to maintain, ultimately risking